2011

 The impact of the day is continued to be felt the world over.
 Every thing from the the economy to international relations has changed.
 Everything.

 Ten years ago to this date and time, I was in a car, heading towards New York, when we saw the neon roadsigns telling us to avoid the city.
-A quick flip to the right radio station told us a plane had crashed into the first tower.
-I instantly reacted with “a suicide attack?” and people in the car laughed with a look of bewilderment on their face that I had come up with the option.

 They stood quietly.